Remote Learning Provision January 2021

 Huntingtower recognises the importance of education and strives to provide the best education possible for its pupils.
 We recognise that the role of the Academy is significant in providing a progressive set of experiences and concepts that will allow our pupils to not only deepen their knowledge and understanding of the world but will provide the foundation for all future learning and their role as a citizen in the 21st Century.

 During the Coronavirus pandemic, the Government decreed that all schools should close and limit their provision to support those who were vulnerable or who had parents as key workers.
-Since the Academy reopened to more pupils from 1 June 2020 and then latterly, from September to all pupils. the focus has been upon ensuring that all pupils experience a progressive curriculum.
-A remote learning curriculum was been provided to all pupils who didn’t return and, since the wider opening in June, the daily lessons were aligned to the curriculum provided within the Academy.
+Since the Academy reopened to more pupils from 1 June 2020 and then latterly, after further lockdowns, the focus has been upon ensuring that all pupils experience a progressive curriculum.
+A remote learning curriculum was provided to all pupils who didn’t return in June 2020 and, since the wider opening in June, the daily lessons were aligned to the curriculum provided within the Academy.

 Dylan Williams (2019) stated that